onyx-and-iris/vban-cmd-python/README.md

 # VBAN CMD
-This package offers a Python interface for the [Voicemeeter RT Packet Service](https://vb-audio.com/Voicemeeter/VBANProtocol_Specifications.pdf).
+This package offers a Python interface for [Voicemeeter VBAN TEXT](https://vb-audio.com/Voicemeeter/VBANProtocol_Specifications.pdf#page=19) as well as the [Voicemeeter RT Packet Service](https://vb-audio.com/Voicemeeter/VBANProtocol_Specifications.pdf#page=27) which allows a client to send and receive parameter values over a network.

 It may be used standalone or to extend the [Voicemeeter Remote Python API](https://github.com/onyx-and-iris/voicemeeter-api-python)

 For sending audio across a network with VBAN you will need to look elsewhere.